 Hannah is the Program Development Manager at the Haven Project.
 She presently oversees our job training program and assists with the development of new programming and initiatives.
 She received her Bachelor’s in Sociology in 2013 and Master’s in Social Work in 2017 from Salem State University.
 She’s interested in innovative, interdisciplinary approaches that create opportunities for underserved communities and individuals.
 Upon learning about social enterprises, Hannah knew she had found her passion in social services.
 In her free time, she loves to teach and practice yoga around the North Shore and enjoys traveling whenever she can.

 “Everyone has a story to tell.
 Sometimes, they need an editor to help them clear up some of the rougher edges.”

-Nixon graduated from Malden High School and went on to receive his AAA in, Entertainment Management at Bay State College.
-In addition to serving as the case manager here at the Haven Project, Nixon works as an educator in the Lynn Public Schools system.
+Nixon graduated from Malden High School and went on to receive his AAS in Entertainment Management at Bay State College.
+In addition to serving as a case manager here at the Haven Project, Nixon works as an educator in the Lynn Public Schools system.
 He is passionate about helping the next generation excel in every capacity afforded to them.